xpedrofernandes/PortfolioWebsite/README.md

 <h1>Portfolio Website</h1>
 <h2>Description</h2>
-responsive personal portfolio website using HTML, CSS, and JavaScript, featuring smooth navigation, mobile responsiveness, and a modern dark theme.
+Responsive personal portfolio website using HTML, CSS, and JavaScript, featuring smooth navigation, mobile responsiveness, and a modern dark theme.
 Showcases projects and work experience with reusable cards, semantic structure, and lightweight design for speed and clarity.

 <h2>Languages and Utilities Used:</h2>